kigster/simple-feed/README.md

 The feed API is offered in a single-user and a batch (multi-user) forms.

-The only and primary difference is in what the methods return.
+The main and only difference is in what the methods return.
 In the single user case, the return of, say, `#total_count` is an `Integer` value representing the total count for this user.